raj-r30/ecommerce-apiassignment/README.md

 # ecommerce-apiassignment
 Api Assignment Hybr1d

+Please do run "npm install" or "npm i" for installing the dependencies.

 Please paste the db credentials shared in the mail on .env file to connect.
 Db used is Postgres, the table schema is given in v1.sql file for referrence.

 Free tier postgres db with size of 20 mb and 4 simultaneous connections is used.

+for running the api, do run "npm start"

 The api routes are same as the ones given in the document, However giving sample request urls and request body for api,